About Henking School

-- When bringing a lunch from home you have the option to purchase milk.
+- When bringing lunch from home you have the option to purchase milk.

 - To make purchases for lunch you will open a lunch account for your child by turning in money that will be applied to their lunch account.
 You will be able to view their account online once the school year opens.
 Replenishment is easy.
 You may send a check or cash with your child.
 Be sure to put it in an envelope with the student and teacher name on the outside and note that it is for lunch.
 Or you may pay via credit card online…there is a $4.00 service charge when using your credit card.

 1. Teachers will accompany their classes to and from art, music, physical education, the Learning Center, the lunchroom, and to other areas.

 2. Students should walk quietly in the hallways.
 Use a "3 inch" voice.

 3. Walk on the right side of the hall.